 Dottyback Diet and Feeding

-The common Orchid Dottyback is an example of a protogynous species that starts as all female with the largest fish converting to male.
+The common Orchid Dottyback is an example of a protogynous species that starts as all females with the largest fish converting to male.
 This means that the largest fish in a group or pair will likely be a male.

 Breeding the Dottyback